jywu20/Notes/Computer Science/Logic and PLT/Isabelle.md

 but it interacts with logic-specific ML front-end packages that give us `datatype` etc. perfectly, as Isar is mostly about having a disciplined way to write Isabelle/Pure code and does not interfere with anything in the object logic.
 Almost every line of code users of modern Isabelle write is in the Isar framework.

+Strictly speaking it is not possible now to look at an Isabelle file and say what is and is not Isar now, because if you want a purely Isar-free environment then the only way to do it is perhaps to do it in the ML environment, directly in the LCF style.
+But typically `apply` scripts aren't considered idiomatic Isar, as these have no difference from a proof script written in ML.

 Thus the architecture of Isabelle ecosystem is like this.
 1. A trusted core implementing Isabelle/Pure in the LCF way, written in ML.